 A bone graft may be required if the patient does not have enough jawbone volume to undergo a dental implant.
 In such cases, Dr Askari may suggest bone graft surgery.
 During this surgery, healthy bone tissues will be removed from a different source and grafted to the jawbone.
 Over a few days of healing, the newly grafted tissues will fuse with the existing bone and refill its volume.

-Call us at Rosemont Dental: (301) 663-1144 or Schedule an online appointment to know more about Oral Surgery.
+Call us at Rosemont Dental: (301) 663-1144 or Schedule an online appointment with Dentist in Frederick to know more about Oral Surgery.